Report sheds new light on rapper DaBaby’s 2018 shooting at Walmart store - NewsBreak

 He was taken to the hospital for treatment.

 Josh Watson, the Troutman Chief of Police, told Queen City News that only two other people were around when the man was shot, DaBaby and another person.
-Police have not identified which of the two pulled the trigger.‘Heal up & live’ rapper DaBaby says after shooting at NC mansion
+Police have not identified which of the two pulled the trigger.Woman accused of rendering police officer unconscious during traffic stop appears in court

 A 911 call that was released on Thursday afternoon in connection to Wednesday’s shooting, indicates the person who was shot may have unlawfully entered the property.
 Listen below: